oneEyedBunny/Trade-Tally-Client/README.md

 # Pending items
 1. Redirect after Login & CreateAccount aren't working
+1. Is there a way to make the fields in the history table editable vs a pop up form to edit

 1. CSS- fade on of red/blue squares
 1. CSS- login button not taking css changes